msolorio/workout_app/README.md

 #### Code Example
 [Check out the resolvers dir for the GraphQL implementation - right click to open in new tab](https://github.com/msolorio/workout_app_server/tree/main/src/resolvers)

+### Reflections and Future Features
-Building the Apollo GraphQL server was intuitive and a joy, and it is exciting to enable complete data flexibility.
+Building the Apollo GraphQL server was intuitive and a joy.
+It is exciting to enable complete data flexibility.
 I'm interested in using GraphQL more and learning about the problems it solves in the real-world.

+In the future I could add workout progress analysis features, where complex data fetching would be required.
+A feature could allow a user to see their progress overall, per workout, or per exercise.

 </details>